Shounter Lake

 Shounter Lake is a scenic lake located in Shounter Valley, a sub valley of Neelam Valley, Azad Kashmir, Pakistan, at the elevation of 3100 m.
-The lake is fed by the surrounding mountains glacial waters.

-The lake is encircled by snow coated mountains, green grass vegetation and specimens of Iris hookeriana are dispersed around the lake.
+The lake is fed by glacial melt.
+It is encircled by snow-covered mountains, lush vegetation and specimens of Iris hookeriana dispersed around the lake.
 The lake is accessible from Kel town of Neelum Valley, by a jeepable track.